MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-outcome-summary.md

 ***

-### Outcome aummary for all project pipelines
+### Outcome summary for all project pipelines

-You may want to view the pipeline outcome summary for all the pipelines of the project in a single report.
+You may want to view the pipeline outcome summary for all project pipelines in a single report.
 To create the report, perform the following additional steps along with those provided previously in this article.

 - Expand BuildPipeline into BuildPipeline.BuildPipelineName
 - Select Power BI Visualization **Slicer** and add the field BuildPipeline.BuildPipelineName to the slicer's **Field**
-- Select the Build pipeline from the slicer for which you need to see the outcome summary
+- Select the Build pipeline from the slicer for which you need to see the outcome summary.

 #### [Power BI Query](#tab/powerbi/)